pianod is a music player with line-oriented and

 In English?
 Install pianod on your stereo-connected computer, and you and your family can remote control the house music from any web browser: your phones, tablets, laptops.

-The original supports Pandora. pianod2 supports multiple music services.
-It is now available in alpha form.
+The original supports Pandora. pianod2 supports multiple sources and is now in beta.

 - Stable releases (r173): Download latest • View all

-- Development (r174): Download latest • pianod2 alpha versions: View all
+- Development (r174): Download latest • pianod2 beta versions: View all

 - Use the web remote off the Web, or download and install it (you will need to use pianod’s -c option to set the client location).
 The web client is rich with features for the Pandora power user: unlove a song with the neutral button (☯), toggle song or artist seeds with one click (種), or add a song or artist that played as a seed to another one of your stations (+).